Sage values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

 Please note that these rights are not absolute, and we may be entitled to refuse requests where exceptions apply.
 If you wish to exercise any of these rights, please contact us using the contact details set out below.

-If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
-To learn more about your California privacy rights, please visit our California Privacy Statement.
+If you are a resident of the United States, state privacy law may provide you with additional rights regarding our use of your personal information.
+To learn more about your privacy rights, please visit our US Privacy Statement.

-SAGE is a global company and our systems and management team are integrated throughout the organisation.
-Your personal information will be accessible to SAGE employees and business partner service providers based outside the EEA.
-We have an agreement in place across the organisation to safeguard your personal information and to ensure the same high standards of data protection exist across SAGE Publishing.
-Where we use third parties to process information on our behalf we will ensure that there are the necessary agreements in place to provide the same standards that we have at SAGE – and incorporating the European Commission approved model clauses where necessary to provide a lawful basis for the transfer of personal information outside the EEA.
+Sage is a global company and our systems and management team are integrated throughout the organisation.
+Your personal information will be accessible to Sage employees and business partner service providers based outside the EEA.
+We have an agreement in place across the organisation to safeguard your personal information and to ensure the same high standards of data protection exist across Sage Publications.
+Where we use third parties to process information on our behalf we will ensure that there are the necessary agreements in place to provide the same standards that we have at Sage – and incorporating the European Commission approved model clauses where necessary to provide a lawful basis for the transfer of personal information outside the EEA.

 If you are an EU Citizen and are not satisfied with how we are processing your personal data, you can refer us to the Information Commissioner.
 You can find out more about your rights under data protection legislation from the Information Commissioner's Office website available at: www.ico.org.uk.